Vietnam.vn - Nền tảng quảng bá Việt Nam

 Choáng ngợp những phát hiện sâu trong lòng đất- Ảnh 1.

-Lost City in the Amazon
+The Lost City in the Amazon

-DNA sequencing of Pompeii people
+DNA sequencing of the people of Pompeii.

 Choáng ngợp những phát hiện sâu trong lòng đất- Ảnh 2.

-PHOTO: POMPEII ARCHEOLOGICAL PARK
+PHOTO: POMPEII ARCHAEOLOGICAL PARK

 Choáng ngợp những phát hiện sâu trong lòng đất- Ảnh 3.